-Compared with neighboring Southeast Asian countries, Laos is an expensive country, especially for tourists.
-Almost everyone here is at least half to two times more expensive than Thailand, Vietnam or Cambodia, with tourists trying to take even more.
-To pay more than local will have everywhere except in the few stores with the prices on the price tags and at the bus stations when buying tickets.
+Compared with neighboring Southeast Asian countries, Laos may seem an expensive country, especially for tourists.
+Almost everyone here is at least half to two times more expensive than Thailand, Vietnam or Cambodia, but it is only at first glance.
+The problem is that with tourists everywhere trying to take more, to pay more than local will have everywhere except in the few stores with the prices on the price tags and at the bus stations when buying tickets.

 Here is a very expensive gasoline, keep this in mind when renting a motorbike or entry into the country in his from Vietnam.
 1 liter is 10500 Kip (in 2018), which is about 1.22 US dollar.